 Update: The latest MacBook Pro with M2 Pro models have just arrived.

-The MacBook Pro with M1 is a laptop with a unbeatable combo of power and endurance, making it a fantastic laptop even now it's been surpassed by the MacBook Pro with M2.
+The MacBook Pro with M1 (from $1,299) is a laptop with an unbeatable combo of power and endurance, making it a fantastic laptop even now it's been surpassed by the MacBook Pro with M2.
 And I know this because I’ve been using this system for months to plow through my workload, and I can barely get this machine to stutter no matter what I throw at it.

-Starting at $1,299, the MacBook Pro’s biggest competitor is really the $999 MacBook Air M1, which has a dimmer display and shorter (but still great) battery life along with a slightly weaker 7-core GPU for its starting configuration.
-So is the MacBook Pro $300 better?
+Really, the 13-inch MacBook Pro’s biggest competitor is the $999 MacBook Air M1, which has a dimmer display and shorter (but still great) battery life along with a slightly weaker 7-core GPU for its starting configuration.
+So is the MacBook Pro $300 better than the Air?
 My MacBook Pro M1 review will help answer this question for you.

 |Header Cell - Column 0||13-inch MacBook Pro 2020|

 |Battery life (claimed)||16:32 of web browsing (M1, tested) | Up to 20 hours (Apple M1, claimed) | 10:21 (Intel, tested)|

 |Dimensions||12 x 8.4 x 0.6 inches|